-Unit Number and Title Competency Area Specific Competencies Supported

-Unit 6: Incident PL-4 Resource Management Discuss resource management as

-Resource Management (including developing and it relates to internal

-5 managing budget and resources/budgets.

-resources) Describe strategies used for

-managing donations and

-"spontaneous" volunteers.

-Discuss the need for plans and

-procedures that address activation

-of the resource management

-system.

-Describe why the pre-positioning

-of resources may be needed to

-efficiently and effectively respond

-Deenenge 2 Deceures to an incident.

-Response-2 Resource Discuss how to identify the

-Management and Logistics resources needed during an incident.

-Discuss the process of mobilizing and tracking resources during an

-incident.

-Describe the development and

-maintenance of a resource

-inventory and management

-process, to include resource

-allocation and prioritization.

-DF-9 Define resource management.

-Resource Management, Identify and describe resource

-including Mutual Aid management concepts.

-Describe the resource

-management planning process.

-Unit 7: Demobilization, Response-8 Demobilization Identify and discuss the required

-Transfer of Command, elements of a demobilization plan.

-Closeout, and Transition Identify when the demobilization

-to Recovery process should begin.

-Discuss the roles and

-responsibilities of key personnel

-and stakeholders during the

-demobilization process.Describe the challenges that may

-• Describe the challenges that may occur during demobilization (e.g.,

-the inability to replace expendable

-resources, damaged equipment).

-Discuss the procedures for closing

-out an incident.

-Response-2 Resource Define expendable and non-

-Management and Logistics expendable resources.

-Describe the demobilization

-process for expendable and non-

-expendable resources.
+Unit Number and Title Competency Area Specific Competencies Supported Unit 6: Incident Resource Management PL-4 Resource Management (including developing and managing budget and resources) Response-2 Resource Discuss resource management as it relates to internal resources/budgets.
+Describe strategies used for managing donations and "spontaneous" volunteers.
+Discuss the need for plans and procedures that address activation of the resource management system.
+Describe why the pre-positioning of resources may be needed to efficiently and effectively respond to an incident.
+Management and Logistics Discuss how to identify the resources needed during an incident.
+Discuss the process of mobilizing and tracking resources during an incident.
+Describe the development and maintenance of a resource inventory and management process, to include resource allocation and prioritization.
+DF-9 Resource Management, including Mutual Aid Define resource management.
+Identify and describe resource management concepts.
+Describe the resource management planning process.
+Unit 7: Demobilization, Transfer of Command, Closeout, and Transition to Recovery Response-8 Demobilization Identify and discuss the required elements of a demobilization plan.
+Identify when the demobilization process should begin.
+Discuss the roles and responsibilities of key personnel and stakeholders during the demobilization process.
+Describe the challenges that may occur during demobilization (e.g., the inability to replace expendable resources, damaged equipment).
+Discuss the procedures for closing out an incident.
+Response-2 Resource Management and Logistics Define expendable and non-expendable resources.
+Describe the demobilization process for expendable and non-expendable resources.